rosylin0812/music-player/README.md

 Once installed, the app works **completely offline**!
 You can:

-* Upload your dharma instrument recordings.
+* Upload your Buddhist chanting audio files.
 * Manage and edit all your playlists.
 * Play all local songs *without* needing an internet connection.